 The web hosts having upgraded and latest hardware has the least problems with all above.
 So choosing a better hosting solution is a crucial factor.

-For start-up websites or blogs Bluehost, Hostgator and eHost are providing better web hosting service.
+For start-up websites or blogs Bluehost, Hostgator and SiteGround are providing better web hosting service.
 But if you are looking for a professional or business plan as your site experiencing heavy crowd, the server response time depends upon the amount of traffic and use of the resources by each web page.
-For such heavy traffic, SiteGround and WPEngine are the very reliable hosting solution.
+For such heavy traffic, VPS and managed servers like WPEngine are the very reliable hosting solutions.

 Tell me first, what would you like to drive on a long run journey, a powerful cruiser or a light duty commuter?